Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 childPayloads
 -------------
-The Telemetry payloads sent by child processes, recorded on child process shutdown (event ``content-child-shutdown`` observed) and whenever ``TelemetrySession.requestChildPayloads()`` is called (currently only used in tests).
+The Telemetry payloads sent by child processes, recorded on child process shutdown (event ``content-child-shutdown`` observed).
 They are reduced session payloads, only available with e10s.
-Among some other things, they don't report addon details, addon histograms or UI Telemetry.
+Among some other things, they don't contain histograms, keyed histograms, addon details, addon histograms, or UI Telemetry.

-Any histogram whose Accumulate call happens on a child process will be accumulated into a childPayload's histogram, not the parent's.
-As such, some histograms in childPayloads will contain different data (e.g. ``GC_MS`` will be much different in childPayloads, for instance, because the child GC needs to content with content scripts and parent doesn't) and some histograms will be absent (``EVENTLOOP_UI_ACTIVITY`` is parent-process-only because it measures inter-event timings where the OS delivers the events in the parent).

 Note: Child payloads are not collected and cleared with subsession splits, they are currently only meaningful when analysed from ``saved-session`` or ``main`` pings with ``reason`` set to ``shutdown``.

+Note: Before Firefox 51 and bug 1218576, content process histograms and keyedHistograms were in the individual child payloads instead of being aggregated into ``processes.content``.

 simpleMeasurements
 ------------------